s-mrb/notes.js.oop/README.md

 There are four ways to call functions, and each way sets `this` differently.

-First, calling a constructor function with the new keyword sets `this` to a newly-created object.
-Recall that creating an instance of `Cat` earlier had set `this` to the new `bailey` object.
+- First, calling a constructor function with the new keyword sets `this` to a newly-created object.

-On the other hand, calling a function that belongs to an object (i.e., a method) sets `this` to the object itself.
+- Calling a function that belongs to an object (i.e., a method) sets `this` to the object itself.
 Recall that earlier, the `dog` object's `barkTwice()` method was able to access properties of `dog` itself.

-Third, calling a function on its own (i.e., simply invoking a regular function) will set `this` to `window`, which is the global object if the host environment is the browser.
+- Calling a function on its own (i.e., simply invoking a regular function) will set `this` to `window`, which is the global object if the host environment is the browser.

-The fourth way to call functions allows us to set this ourselves!
+- The fourth way to call functions allows us to set this ourselves!

 > If a constructor function is called with the `new` operator, the value of `this` is set to the newly-created object.
 If a method is invoked on an object, `this` is set to that object itself.
 And if a function is simply invoked, `this` is set to the global object: `window`.